jsheppard95/stock-analysis/README.md

 # Stock Market Analysis

 ## Overview of Project
-Here we use VBA tools to calculate the total daily volume and yearly return from the 2017 and 2018 data for the 12 stocks in `VBA_Challenge.xlsm`.
+This project conatins VBA subroutines to calculate the total daily volume and yearly return from the 2017 and 2018 data for the 12 stocks in `VBA_Challenge.xlsm`.
 The total daily volume is the sum of the total number of shares traded each day and then totaled over the entire year and therefore shows the relative activity of